-- A fitness function $F(u(\rho), \rho)$, Generally, these type of problems are defined with the goal of minimizing compliance to achieve the best performance of the structure [24]. - A design variable is a material distribution that is described by the density of material at each location $u(\rho)$, determined by a 1 indicate a presence of materials or 0 is a sign of a cavity. - The design space Ω .
-This indicates the initial lattice domain. which is constrained special boundary by conditions. - constraints. $G_i(u(\rho), \rho) \le 0$ т characteristic that the solution must satisfy.
+- A fitness function $F(u(\rho), \rho)$ , Generally, these type of problems are defined with the goal of minimizing compliance to achieve the best performance of the structure [24]. - A design variable is a material distribution that is described by the density of material at each location $u(\rho)$ , determined by a 1 indicate a presence of materials or 0 is a sign of a cavity. - The design space $\Omega$ .
+This indicates the initial lattice domain, which is constrained by special boundary conditions. - m constraints. $G_j(u(\rho), \rho) \le 0$ a characteristic that the solution must satisfy.
 Examples are the maximum amount of material to be distributed (volume constraint) or maximum stress values.